activescott/agentmarkdown/README.md

   - uses [GitHub-Flavored Markdown's Strikethrough extention](https://github.github.com/gfm/#strikethrough-extension-) for &lt;strike&gt; and &lt;del&gt;.
 - Supports even wonky technically incorrect HTML
 - Supports nested lists
+- Can be used client side (in the browser) or server side (with Node.js)
 - Extensible to allow extended or customized output?
 - Fast?